teocomi/teocomi.github.io/_posts/2016-06-09-case-issue-tracker.md

 > The Issue Tracker is an advanced system that tracks building issues similar to the way issues are tracked in the software world.
 It was developed internally at CASE and open sourced through WeWork.

-It took several iterations, and the great guidance and expertise of Federico Negro and Michael McCune, but after just a few month we had a great tool, something still unique in its type: an issue tracking system for the building industry.
-Its use quickly took over almost all internal projects where teams could finally create, manage and systematically close all the issues they found.
+It took several iterations, and the great guidance and expertise of Federico Negro and Michael McCune, but after just a few months we had a great tool, something still unique in its type: an issue tracking system for the building industry.
+Its use quickly took over almost all internal projects where teams could finally create, manage and systematically close all found issues.
 CIT was the first application that could connect Revit, Navisworks, Solibri and Tekla together and to a webserver, via the use of a quite new BCF format.

 ![](https://github.com/WeConnect/issue-tracker/raw/master/Assets/workflow.jpg)